-- The Department of Computer Science at Maynooth University was founded in 1987 and is located in the Eolas Building, a €20M state-of-the-art ICT hub, which opened in 2015.
-Our new laboratories and equipment provide excellent facilities for practical work and all our courses include a mix of lectures and
+- The Department of Computer Science at Maynooth University was founded in 1987 and is located in the Eolas Building, a €20M state-of-the-art ICT hub.
+Our new laboratories and equipment provide excellent facilities for practical work and all our courses include a mix of lectures and laboratory work.

 - Spending time working in industry as part of your degree enhances your employment opportunities once you graduate.